 The independent SSG will function as the executive committee overseeing the project, ensuring that the research is ethical and robust, and providing advice to the PMC where needed.
 Membership of this independent group will be voluntary, with no remuneration or formal arrangements made (beyond the terms of reference, which will be drafted and agreed by the group).
 For this project, the SSG will be asked to operate as a critical friend to the PMC and this will be reflected in their terms of reference.

-Membership will include the following: Chair: Professor Russ Jago (children and physical activity; additional members: Dr Steph Scott (marginalisation and health inequalities, including people in custody; young people, families and mental health); Professor Nancy Loucks (working with families affected by imprisonment); Ms Sara Corbett (families and children Policymaker); and Ms Alana Grant (young people and the criminal justice system).
-Co-CIs Cindy Gray and Kate Hunt will represent the project team.
+Membership will include the following: Chair: Professor Russ Jago (children and physical activity; additional members: Dr Steph Scott (marginalisation and health inequalities, including people in custody; young people, families and mental health); Professor Nancy Loucks (working with families affected by imprisonment); Ms Sara Corbett (families and children Policymaker); and-Ms Alana Grant (young people and the criminal justice system); and Ms Janice McGowan (family member of a father in custody).
+Co-Cls Cindy Gray and Kate Hunt will represent the project team.
 The SSG will meet on average every 6-12 months throughout the duration of the project, or as required, with the timing of meetings to reflect key milestones and decisions, for example prior to WP2 to discuss learning from WP1 and agree actions.